djaiello/NYPD_Arrests_Final_Project/README.md

 # MACHINE LEARNING MODEL:

-   For the machine learning part I have run a supervised model, to be espesific, Random Forest.
+   For the machine learning part I have run a supervised model.
 Please see the image below for refrence.
+So far I have encoded my columns, I have also trained my model and I have also created a ramdon forest clasifier.

    ![](https://github.com/djaiello/NYPD_Arrests_Final_Project/blob/7fc13bafb558d77e65db9b414b13d963ba9c5d1f/Machine%20Learning/New%20Ramdon%20Forest.png)